cureos/aforge/README.md

 Building the library
 --------------------

-Open the *Portable Build All* solution in the *Sources* folder and build the entire solution or selected projects.
+Open the *Portable Build All.sln* solution file located in the *Sources* folder and build the entire solution or selected projects.
+Visual Studio 2013 Professional or higher is required.